 with a neurological Parkinson's-type disease.
 They're divorced now,

 but it's too little, too late.
-The damage to him is irreversible.
+The damage to his body and psyche

 this relationship--no matter how empty, adrift or tortured